noaa-pifsc/PIFSC-Tools-Web-App-Metrics-IBBS/README.md

         -   \*Note: The links in this documentation will work if you are viewing this README from the working directory
     -   #### Prepare the docker container
         -   Execute the appropriate docker preparation script stored in the [deployment_scripts](./deployment_scripts) folder to prepare the docker container for deployment in a new preparation folder
-            -   For example use the [prepare_docker_project.remote.sh](./deployment_scripts/prepare_docker_project.remote.sh) bash script to prepare the docker container for deployment in the remote scenario
+            -   For example use the [prepare_docker_project.remote.sh](./deployment_scripts/prepare_docker_project.fishstoc.remote.sh) bash script to prepare the docker container for deployment in the FishSTOC network/remote web app scenario
         -   When prompted specify the base directory where the project will be prepared (e.g. /c/docker for Windows), this will set the value of **$base_docker_directory** used within the preparation script
-        -   The preparation script will clone the project into a new preparation folder based on the value of **$base_docker_directory** (e.g. **$base_docker_directory**/ibbs-web-app-metrics-remote preparation folder for the remote scenario) and configure the docker project
+        -   The preparation script will clone the project into a new preparation folder based on the value of **$base_docker_directory** (e.g. **$base_docker_directory**/ibbs-web-app-metrics-fishstoc-remote preparation folder for the FishSTOC network/remote web app scenario) and configure the docker project
         -   This preparation folder will be used to build and execute the docker container
     -   #### Specify the web app credentials
-        -   In the preparation folder update the login_credentials.py file (e.g. **$base_docker_directory**/ibbs-web-app-metrics-remote/docker/src/py_scripts/lib/login_credentials.py for the remote scenario)
+        -   In the preparation folder update the login_credentials.py file (e.g. **$base_docker_directory**/ibbs-web-app-metrics-fishstoc-remote/docker/src/py_scripts/lib/login_credentials.py for the FishSTOC network/remote web app scenario)
             -   Specify the web login credentials for the user created in the [Web App Setup](#web-app-setup) procedure
 -   \*Note: more information about the setup procedure for this forked project is available in the [Web App Metrics README](https://github.com/noaa-pifsc/PIFSC-Tools-Web-App-Metrics/blob/main/README.md#forked-repository-implementation)